 - Once you’ve approved all of the trades you’d like to execute, click the Process Approved Trades button at the bottom of the screen.
 All of the trades that have been approved into your trade queue will be placed in a trade file that is downloaded to your browser.

-Accounts will show up in the To Process tab for 3 primary reasons.
+Accounts will show up in the Inbox tab for 3 primary reasons.
 Those reasons are: